bcteamcdc/SportMeet-Marks-Board-2025/README.md

 Feel free to contribute!
 If you find any issues or have suggestions, open a pull request or issue in the repository.

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed under the GNU GPL V3, 29 June 2007 License.

 ---
 🚀 **Developed by Gampaha Bandaranayake College Coding Club**